 Why is the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) important in healthcare?

 MACRA officialized a new framework for clinician reimbursement that rewards quality of care over high patient volume.
 This was a major step in the move towards value-based care for the U.S. — opposing the long-standing fee-for-service approach standard for most providers within the country.

-The extension of CHIP is another a major contribution of this legislation.
-CHIP helps to ensure that children and pregnant women across the U.S. who cannot afford private healthcare — but also fall too far above the federal poverty line to qualify for Medicaid — are given the coverage they deserve.
+The extension of CHIP is another major contribution of this legislation.
+CHIP helps to ensure that children and pregnant women across the U.S. who cannot afford private healthcare — but also fall too far above the federal poverty line to qualify for Medicaid — receive healthcare coverage.